Jiansen/Play20/README.md

 In this project, Akka actors in the library is replaced by TAkka actors.

-All changes are listed at [here](https://github.com/Jiansen/Play20/blob/master/changes.md).
+All changes in the TAKKA-PLAY branch are listed at [here](https://github.com/Jiansen/Play20/blob/master/changes.md).

 We follow the Play [Testing Method](http://www.playframework.com/documentation/2.1.1/BuildingFromSource) to validate the TAkka port.